fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 | 83           |       5        | 2        |
 | 72           |       5        | 1        |

 If you wish to receive university credits, you must complete an exam.
 The exam does not count towards your final grade, but you must pass it.
 You do the exam in the Moodle learning environment, which can be accessed via the [Open University course page](https://studies.helsinki.fi/courses/cur/otm-dbf5a51d-2121-4110-af0f-f1e8f0b74fb9/_Full_Stack_Web_Development) once you have [signed up](https://fullstackopen.com/en/part0/general_info#sign-up-for-the-exam) for the exam.
-A Finnish social security number is required.

 Once you have completed enough exercises for a passing grade, you can download the course certificate from the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
-A Finnish social security number is not required.

 The last possible date for taking the exam is 10 January 2023. **Note that you must sign up for the exam by 9 January 2023, at the latest.**